seishun/node-steam/README.md

 * name of the chat
 * SteamID of the user who invited you

+## 'personaState'
+* Object with new user data

+Someone has gone offline/online, started a game, changed their nickname or something else.
+The provided object has the same structure as in the `users` property, and its `friendid` property contains the user's SteamID.
+Note that the `users` property is not yet updated when this event is fired, so you can compare the new state with the old one to see what changed.

 ## 'relationship'
 * SteamID of the user
 * `EFriendRelationship`